Should Investors Worry About J - GuruFocus.com

-The latest data from GuruFocus shows that COO, Global Field Ops Nathan Manning sold 35478 shares of Johnson Controls International PLC (JCI) on 2023-05-18.
+The latest data from GuruFocus shows that EVP & CFO Renee Gala sold 6000 shares of Jazz Pharmaceuticals PLC (JAZZ) on 2023-05-18.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Johnson Controls International PLC deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if Jazz Pharmaceuticals PLC deserves some skepticism from investors.

-Over the past year, Nathan Manning has sold 35478 shares in total.
+Over the past year, Renee Gala has sold 8635 shares in total.

-In other words, the recent sell was the only time that Nathan Manning sold shares over the past year.
-It is possible that they have recently changed their mind about the stock due to some unfavorable development.
+This means that Renee Gala has been selling their company’s stock over a longer term.
+This could actually be a positive sign for the stock, contrary to expectations.
+When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
+The executives will then sell some of the new shares for cash.
+Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
+Investors should be cautious when evaluating insider selling.

 Insider trends